SoundOfTheSky/utils/README.md

 You can use `unfoldPathfindingResult()` to get array of nodes.

 ---
+__function__ `dijkstra` - Dijkstra search.
+Like bfs but supports weight.
+If isTarget is omitted becomes floodfill (WITH WEIGHT).
+Returns a target and map of parents.
+You can use `unfoldPathfindingResult()` to get array of nodes.

+---
 __function__ `knapsack` - Knapsack find best way to get maximum value in limited capacity

 ---